13588112254/littlefs/DESIGN.md

 '--------'  '--------'  '--------'  '--------'  '--------'  '--------'
 ```

 However, a backwards linked-list does have a rather glaring problem.
+Iterating
-Iterating over a file _in order_ has a runtime cost of _O(n²)_.
-A quadratic
+over a file _in order_ has a runtime cost of _O(n&sup2;)_.
+A quadratic runtime
-runtime just to read a file!
+just to read a file!
 That's awful.

 Fortunately we can do better.
 Instead of a singly linked list, littlefs
 uses a multilayered linked-list often called a skip-list.
 However, unlike
 the most common type of skip-list, littlefs's skip-lists are strictly
 deterministic built around some interesting properties of the
-count-trailing-zeros (CTZ) instruction.
+[count-trailing-zeros (CTZ) instruction][wikipedia-ctz].

 The rules CTZ skip-lists follow are that for every _n_&zwj;th block where _n_
 is divisible by 2&zwj;_&#739;_, that block contains a pointer to block